Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 \subsection{MIRI Medium Parallel}

 In addition to the deep data, we conduct MIRI parallels with eight of the NIRCam Medium Prime pointings.
 Five of these are in GOODS-S and three in GOODS-N.

 As these data are considerably shallower and yet only mildly more area, we opt to focus on the science of intermediate-redshift galaxies ($z\sim3-5$), where we can place strong constraints on the stellar emission SED, such as the regime of the contribution from TP-AGB stars, robustly identify the rising continuum associated with AGN, and look for unusual SEDs.
-To accomplish these goals, we take moderately deep exposures in F770W and then use most of the time in the F1280W, which gains in sensitivity over the WISE W3 band by a factor of $\sim1000$.
-We note that some but not all of the medium area in GOODS-S is also covered by the far deeper F770W imaging from the Deep parallels.
+To accomplish these goals, we take moderately deep exposures in F770W and then use most of the time in the F1280W and F1500W filters, which gain in sensitivity over the WISE W3 band by a factor of $\sim1000$.
+These filters present a notable increase in wavelength reach relative to F770W, while getting to sufficient depth to study intermediate redshift galaxies.
+We could not use the reddest filters, as these would require the high-data-rate FAST readout.
 In GOODS-N, 2/3 of the MIRI pointings fall off of the planned NIRCam coverage, but are covered by CANDELS.